Lac-Hydrin Side Effects Center

 Medical Editor: John P. Cunha, DO, FACOEP

-Lac-Hydrin (lactic acid) is used to treat dry, scaly skin conditions (e.g., xerosis, ichthyosis vulgaris) and can also help relieve itching from these conditions.
-It is an emollient.
-This medication is available in generic form.
-Common side effects include stinging, burning, and redness.
+Lac-Hydrin (lactic acid) is an emollient used to treat dry, scaly skin conditions (e.g., xerosis, ichthyosis vulgaris) and can also help relieve itching from these conditions.
+Lac-Hydrin is available in generic form.
+Common side effects of Lac-Hydrin include skin peeling or dryness, skin stinging or burning, skin redness or irritation, bruising or other discoloration, or darkening of the treated skin.

 Lac-Hydrin is applied to the affected areas and rubbed in thoroughly.
 The dose is to use twice daily or as directed by a physician.
 Lac-Hydrin may interact with other skin products.
 Tell your doctor all prescription and over-the-counter medications and supplements you are taking.
 During pregnancy, Lac-Hydrin should be used only if prescribed.
 It is not known if this medication passes into breast milk.
 Consult your doctor before breast-feeding.